arbasirian/trello-clone/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\

+## Online Version

+You can see the online version of the project at https://trello-clone-flame.vercel.app/

 ## Features